Environment & Energy: In-depth

 Environmental degradation combined with rising climate variability have resulted in increasing natural disasters – floods, droughts, erosion, landslides and pests.
 The high dependence of most rural people on agriculture and surrounding natural resources, together with continued gaps in adaptation to changing climatic conditions, likewise make the country highly vulnerable to the effects of climate change.
 A need exists to strengthen human and financial capacities to manage natural resources, particularly at community level, and effectively enforce relevant laws.

-Recognizing the links between environmental harm and poverty
+Recognising the links between environmental degradation and poverty

 Our Poverty-Environment Initiative is part of a global programme, and represents a joint effort led by UNDP and UNEP to help the Government increase the proportion of quality investments with the most benefits for all people and the least impact on the environment.
 This begins with support to the selection of appropriate investors and consideration of poverty-environment linkages in formulating economic and development policies.
 Moreover, this is supplemented with development of national capacities to negotiate deals to ensure compliance with environmental frameworks, as well as practical management tools and systems to help achieve these goals.